Jcreye75/Amazon_Vine_Analysis/README.md

 ### Summary:

-Paid 5-stars Vine reviews represent the 50%.
-Unpaid 5stars reviews represent 30%, therefre both whos that data are biased.
+Paid 5-stars Vine reviews represent the 51.06%.
+Unpaid 5stars reviews represent 38.70%, therefre both data are biased.
+- The total of Vine Reviews are 94, where 48 are 5 stars rated.
+- The total of non - Vine reviews are 40,471, where 15,663 are 5 stars rated.

+Even the quantity of paid vs non - paid are totally differente on amount, the percentaje of 5 stars review on the paid one are higher than the non - paid.

+Additional analysis can be done, reviewing the rest of no 5 stars to compare and validate the other qualifications so we can comment furtherly.

+Regards
+JC